rebane2001/lyra.horse-blog/blog/content/posts/2024-05-openecsc-v8/index.md

 In this example I made an array, used DebugPrint to see it's address, and then used gdb's `x/32xg`[^4] command to see the memory around that address.
 Going forward I'll be cleaning up the examples shown in the blog post, but this is essentially how you can follow along at home.

 You'll notice I subtracted 1 from the memory address before viewing it, that's because of the tagged pointers I mentioned in [footnote 1](#fn:1).
-In a `PACKED_ELEMENTS` array, floats that end with a 0 bit (even) are stored as-is, but everything ending with a 1 bit (odd) gets interpreted as a pointer, so a pointer to `0x1000` gets stored as `0x1001`.
+In a `PACKED_ELEMENTS` array, doubles that end with a 0 bit (even) are stored as-is, but everything ending with a 1 bit (odd) gets interpreted as a pointer, so a pointer to `0x1000` gets stored as `0x1001`.
 Because of this, we have to subtract 1 from all tagged pointers before checking out their address.

 Anyways, what are those exploit primitives? `addrof` lets us see the memory address of any object, and `fakeobj` lets us create a "fake" JavaScript object - they're almost like memory read and write functions, but not quite.